 3. Your Teeth Take A Turn For The Worse

-If you increase the amount of added sugar you eat, you increase your risk of cavities, even if you floss and brush religiously.
+Increasing the amount of added sugar you eat increases your risk of cavities, even if you floss and brush religiously.
 It’s just a matter of exposure.
 Expose tooth enamel to more sugar, and your risk of cavities increases.

 4. You Have Brain Fog